turion/has-transformers/README.md

 If you need these, you either have to make the transformer stack explicit (which somewhat defeats the purpose of an effect library), or use another library to address these effects.

+### So what's your recommendation on effect systems?

+My opinionated, limited-point-of-view recommendation, without knowing your use case, is that you should use `transformers` and give `has-transformers` a try if you have a small project that doesn't do anything too fancyful with effects, and when you hit stuff like complex error handling, backtracking, and so on, upgrade to `fused-effects` if you don't get a headache with the types, or migrate to `polysemy` (or maybe `freer-simple`) otherwise.

 ## How?